Posterolateral Corner Injury

 How to Prevent a Posterolateral Corner Injury?

-There are a number of things you can do to reduce your risk of sustaining a PLC injury.
+There are several things you can do to reduce your risk of sustaining a PLC injury.

-If a suitable rehabilitation regime is not undertaken, athletes often experience difficulty when returning to sport after sustaining a PLC injury.
-It is important to complete your specialised rehabilitation program as prescribed by your physiotherapist in order to return to sport as quickly and safely as possible.
+An inadequate rehabilitation regime often renders the athlete to experience difficulty when returning to their sport after sustaining a PLC injury.
+It is crucial to complete your specialised rehabilitation program as prescribed by your physiotherapist to enable a return to competition as quickly and safely as possible.

 Knee Ligament Injuries

 - Knee Ligament Injuries